 And actually one of the interesting things we find like some of the features that like those ABs were advertising they were advertising incorrectly.
 I mean I’m not sure if it’s clear but some of the Greenfields with the S on them they have a star on them.
 So basically those means that whatever whenever you see those stars means that like we actually saw that the AB was incorrectly advertising this feature this element.
 And when we actually faced the problem with it, with one of our own a certain AB on VHT.
 No matter what we did we couldn’t get the client to connect to 160.
 I know you guys hate 160 but bear with me here.

 So 160 short guard interval so no matter what we did, we put them in and we put them in a clean environment and nothing works.
 And then when I was surprised we went back and we saw actually the AB was advertising that it does not support this short guard interval even though it did like and the vendor said it does.

 We had to include that heat map here.
-Everybody loves heat map.
+Everybody loves the heat map.

-Because we have like the average between the sort of the difference between the average power and the power for each sub carrier on the off the M should be around for a fourth DBM plus or minus and then 60 BM at the ends, so like actually in this case it kind of like a passes that.
+Because we have like the average between the sort of the difference between the average power and the power for each subcarrier on the of the M should be around for a fourth DBM plus or minus and then 60 BM at the ends, so like actually, in this case, it kind of like a passes that.
 Important lessons for a lesson that all things we learned from here like tests and test and test you were here with the AB with every single device you can put your hands on because like you never know which one of them will trigger an issue with the AB.
 RF testing is very important making sure that look the physical layer is solid.
-Before like going to the Mac layer this is very important.
+Before like going to the Mac layer, this is very important.
 Thank you.
 Sorry.
 I mean we’re ready already way behind our time.
 Thank you.
-Thank.